awesomephant/notes/_posts/2017-02-28-lcc-writing-as-practice.1.markdown

 writing / design
 design / writing

-# how i engage with design as a writer
+# How I Engage With Design as a Writer

 srudied english literature, became more interestd with how the word is represented (easter wings) emblem poemsup emoj
 Visual and verbal reinforce,emt